Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * "If you find something that is outdated, but don’t have time to fix it immediately, leave a quick note or add a task for someone to update it"
     * "make sure every runbook has a clear owner and write it at the top of the document."
 - [Some notes on running new software in production]:
     * Start using [your software] in production in a non-critical capacity (by sending a small percentage of traffic to it, on a less critical service, etc)
     * try to have each incident only once
     * Understand what is ok to break and isn’t
+- [The DevOps Phenomenon / CALMS]:
+    * **Culture**: mutual trust, willingness to learn and continuous improvement, constant flow of information, open-mindedness to changes and experimentation
+    * **Automation**: deployment pipelines (CI/CD), comprehensive test automation
+    * **Lean**: minimize WIP state, shorten and amplify feedback loops, look for opportunities to remove waste, fix errors as they are discovered
+    * **Measurement**: monitoring, system metrics, KPIs
+    * **Sharing**: sharing knowledge & practices, including successes & failures, learn from each other's experiences, proactively communicate, shadowing & pairing on tasks

 ### Post-mortems
 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds